lambdaAgent/senior_web_ND_04Corp_dashboard/README.md

-# Project04 - Restaurant Finder
+# Project04 - Corporate Dashboard

 ### Info:
 1. the project is divided into 3 main folder: /client, /database, /server